semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   …
 ```

-In the test file, mark an expected finding with a comment tag, mention **ruleid** of your rule in the comment before expected finding.
-Also mark the the code that is expected not to be a finding with a comment stating `ok` and add the **ruleid** also.
+In the test file, mark an expected finding with a comment tag, and mention **ruleid** of your rule in the comment before the expected finding.
+Also, mark the code that is expected not to be a finding with a comment stating `ok` and add the **ruleid** also.
 See the example below:
 ```js
 // ruleid: my-rule
 var strdata = "hello";